 Unfortunately, there are many products still being sold that are unsafe.
 Do your research on what a product is made out of before purchasing.
 Inspect the teethers you give to you baby on a regular basis before giving to them.
 Look for any fraying pieces, breaks or tears.
 If a piece breaks off, an awesome teether can easily become a choking hazard.
 Additionally, be wary of teething necklaces.
 These are fine to use under close supervision when you are wearing it, but under no circumstances let your baby play with it alone.

 Teethers that are difficult to clean.

 This should go without saying, but since your baby will be putting the teether in their mouth (an inevitably dropping it), you want something that’s quick and easy to sanitize and clean.
 I would also suggest sanitizing any new teether before giving it to your baby for the first time.

 Now go out there and see what works best for your baby!
 If I missed a favorite teether that you swear by, please leave a comment below.
 I’m always looking for more options to test out.

 Thanks for stopping by!
-If you enjoyed this post, make sure you subscribe to my mailing list and like my Facebook page to stay up to speed on all my latest content.
+If you enjoyed this post, make sure you subscribe to my mailing list and to follow me on Instagram.